RayAndrade/TheRayCode/CPP/AbstractFactory/README.md

 This pattern allows you to create a family of classes in which the subclasses of this *family* can cooperate together.

+According to our interface we need add two classes, or two classes are required.
+Let's start by creating a couple of *Abstract* products we call **AbstractProductA** and **AbstractProductB**.
+Each distinct product of a product family should have a base interface.
+All variants of this product must implement this interface.

 So we add the **AbstractProductA**.
 Each distinct product of a product family should have a base interface.
 All variants of the product must implement this interface.